carbonphyber/genetic-programming-js/README.md

 Q: Why doesn't the generated function pass all of the tests?

 A: It's difficult to tune a genetic algorithm to *always* find it's way to the perfectly optimal result.
 A common problem is that a genetic algorithm finds a "local maxima" and can't find a way to improve.
 This is a side-effect of the fitness scoring function.

+Q: How can I improve the quality of the generated code?

+A: The number and quality of tests in your test set is paramount.
+Additionally, you could consider tweaking how the code generator in the mutation function works.
+Useful improvements would likely involve giving the mutation function more JavaScript "intuition" (rules about the structure of the language) or newer language features.
+Additionally, you could migrate the code data structure from an array of strings to an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 Q: What is the garbage code in the first iteration?